• Skip to main content

 Running a hot, power-hungry CPU like the i9 with a small cooler is a bad idea.
 It’s not a matter of risk, but of performance loss, since the CPU will be auto-throttling half the time.
 A stock or average cooler simply cannot keep the i9 within the thermal envelope required to maintain its boost profiles, which is where most of its performance will come from.

 Clock speed is still king, and without good boost behavior, performance will suffer for most usage.
 You’ll never get by with the stock cooler Intel includes in the box of the i9.
-It is such a pathetic joke that I didn’t even bother to keep it somewhere.
+It is such a pathetic joke that I didn’t even bother to keep it as a backup.
 Straight to the trash can.

 NOISE.